Describe the best wedding that happened at your venue?

 What part of your business are you most proud of?

-As we only do about 12 weddings a year they all tend to be bespoke.
-I guess its the fact that we actually enjoy putting them on so all the staff and the sixth form pupils we use as waiting staff genuinely enjoy working weddings.
+As we only do about 17 weddings a year they all tend to be bespoke.
+I guess its the fact that we actually enjoy putting them on so all the staff and ex-pupils we use as waiting staff genuinely enjoy working weddings.
 It makes the whole thing feel more intimate somehow, like we are all part of the special day I guess!